gagoar/StripWhiteSpaces/README.md

 I'm only put it in a way of vim plugin

-Trailling Spaces
+Trailling blank lines
 -

-You could remove the trailing spaces at the end of the file too; just place the following in your `.vimrc`:
+You could remove the trailing blank lines at the end of the file too; just place the following in your `.vimrc`:

-    let g:g:strip_trailing_lines = 1
+    let g:strip_trailing_lines = 1

 Disabling
 -